okeefo/music-catalogue/README.md

 ## Installation
 This is a python applciation and reqires a python environment.
 It runs only on windows.
 It has been tested on windows 11 and 10.
 It should run on windows 7 and 8.

 Third party DLLs and executables are included and the path is automatically updated for the session when the application is run.
-These DLLs and executables are requied for the wav file processing.
+These DLLs and executables are required for the wav file processing.

-for tagging plsae install the following: mutagen taglib
+for tagging install the following: mutagen taglib

 The application has been tested with python 3.10.4.
 It should work with python 3.10 and later.

-## Upcoiming features:
+## Upcoming features:

-* Configuration manager to make it easier to updat ehte config file - change the defaults
+* Configuration manager to make it easier to update the config file - change the defaults

+* Database options - scan the music collection and create a database of the music collection

 ## Getting Started